KaleyraVideo/Video-iOS-SDK-Samples-Objc/Basic-Example/README.md

 ## Usage

 In this demo app, all the integration work is already done for you.
-In this section we will explain how to take advantage of the basic feature provided by Bandyer SDK in another app.
+In this section we will explain how to take advantage of the feature provided by Bandyer SDK in another app.

+### Setup

+Before we dive into the details of how the SDK must be configured and initialized, you should add `NSCameraUsageDescription` and `NSMicrophoneUsageDescription` keys into app Info.plist, otherwise your app is going to crash anytime it tries to access camera or microphone devices.

 ### Initialization